 We are a leading provider of Enterprise Reporting and Performance Management Applications that empower 100% of users to achieve breakthrough corporate performance.
+We began shipping our first product in January 1996.
 Actuate's Enterprise Reporting Application Platform provides the most scalable, reliable, flexible and high-performing reporting capabilities for every application in the enterprise.
 Customers use Actuate to deliver information in context to users inside and outside the firewall as Customer Interaction and Operational Performance Reporting applications, managed spreadsheet applications and Java reporting applications.
-Actuate's Performancesoft Suite helps high performing organizations drive strategy at all levels, improve decision making, and ensure better operational performance and execution.
-Organizations have benefited from Performancesoft solutions to achieve better results utilizing a number of private and public sector Performance Management frameworks, including but not limited to: the Balanced Scorecard, Malcolm Baldrige, Six Sigma, JCAHO, and The President's Management Agenda.
+Actuate's performancesoft Suite helps high performing organizations drive strategy at all levels, improve decision making, and ensure better operational performance and execution.
+Organizations have benefited from performancesoft solutions to achieve better results utilizing a number of private and public sector Performance Management frameworks, including but not limited to: the Balanced Scorecard, Malcolm Baldrige, Six Sigma, JCAHO, and The President's Management Agenda.

-The Actuate 9 Collaborative Reporting Architecture combines open source technologies from the Eclipse Foundation BIRT (Business Intelligence and Reporting Tools) project with the scalability, performance, reliability and security of the Actuate iServer and the interactivity of AJAX (Asynchronous JavaScript and XML).
-With Actuate's Collaborative Reporting Architecture, companies can shift from a 'closed BI model' where information access and analysis is siloed, to an 'open BI model' that speeds report development by supporting collaboration amongst people of every skill level.
+In September 2006, we released and began shipping version 9 of the Actuate products.
+This Actuate 9 Collaborative Reporting Architecture combines open source technologies from the Eclipse Foundation BIRT (Business Intelligence and Reporting Tools) project with the scalability, performance, reliability and security of the Actuate iServer and the interactivity of AJAX (Asynchronous JavaScript and XML).
+With Actuate's Collaborative Reporting Architecture, companies can shift from a 'closed BI model' where information access and analysis is siloed, to an 'open BI model' that speeds report development by supporting collaboration among people of every skill level.
 Actuate 9 applies open source principles, including participation, iterative development and modularity, for the benefit of an organization's Business Intelligence initiatives.
 The Collaborative Reporting Architecture drives enterprise reporting costs down by leveraging the versatility of the Java development community, the speed and flexibility of Actuate's Information Object metadata layer, and a revolutionary reusable design structure that encourages collaboration among users of every skill level, for every reporting project.

-We began shipping our first product in January 1996.
-We sell software products through two primary means: (i) directly to enduser customers through our direct sales force and (ii) through indirect channel partners such as OEMs, resellers and system integrators.
+We sell software products through two primary means: (i) directly to end-user customers through our direct sales force and (ii) indirectly through channel partners such as OEMs, resellers and system integrators.
 OEMs generally integrate our products with their applications and either provide hosting services or resell them with their products.
 Our other indirect channel partners resell our software products to end-user customers.
 Our total revenues are derived from license fees for software products and fees for services relating to such products, including software maintenance and support, consulting and training.